geosolutions-it/crop-information-portal/admin_manual/en/admin/csv/index.rst

 	id,crop,distr,prov,year,years,area,prod,yield
 	dummy,rice,fake_dist,fake_prov,2000,2000-2005,1,1,1

+.. note::   * *area*: planted area for that region during the year and for the commodity indicated
+            * *prod*: production for that region during the year and for the commodity indicated
+            * *yield*: yield of the crop for that region during the year

 The first column is ignored and the other columns are the cropdata table columns.
 The primary key is composed by columns: 'crop', 'district', 'province' and 'year'.